patternfly/patternfly-unified-design-kit/README.md

-# PatternFly Elements - Unified Design Kit
+# Unified Design Kit

-The unified brand used across Red Hat digital.
-A collaborative, open design system.
+This repo contains a design kit shared by Red Hat’s digital marketing, customer platform, and product design teams.

+Our goal is to unify Red Hat’s digital experiences with a shared design system, informed by [Red Hat brand standards](https://brand.redhat.com).

 ## To use